In today’s lab you will be working in ArcMap to produce a map of UNBC, using source data provided.

 - Data Frame -> Properties –> General tab: Set the Reference Scale to 1:25,000

-It is important to follow the labeling guidelines discussed in lettering lecture (note sections 6 and 7)
+It is important to follow the guidelines discussed in the lettering lecture

 - Click Main Menu -> File -> Page Setup

 - Remove the checkmark for Use Printer Paper Settings (this makes your map independent of your computer’s printer driver).

 - Checkmark Scale Map Elements proportionally to changes in Page Size

 - Save changes to the map document: Main Menu -> File -> Save

 Set the Labeling environment by activating the “Drawing Panel”

 Usually the Drawing toolbar is displayed at the bottom of the window.